rice-apps/publics/README.md

 Make sure you're using the correct backend!
 Don't push to prod if you don't mean to!
 ###### Running the App
 Now that everything is installed, simply navigate to publics/publics and run ```npm run dev``` (Run scripts found at package.json as per usual).
 This will launch a local instance of the app that will try to run at ```localhost:3000```.
 If successful, you can view the app at this url.

+## Great, I'm all set up - but now I want to make changes.
+Anything I should be aware of?
+Thanks for asking!
+Yes, there is just one thing: make sure to create a NEW BRANCH before making changes!
+We will use the `main` branch for production; so this branch will not be directly editable.
+Furthermore, it is just good practice in development to not make direct changes to production or staging branches.
+Instead, it is advisable to create a new branch when you'd like to build a new feature, and then use a Pull Request to merge your changes into the deployed version.

+The typical workflow will look like this:
+1. Create a new branch using `git checkout -b feature/<CUSTOM_BRANCH_NAME>`, and replace <CUSTOM_BRANCH_NAME>.
+2. Make your necessary commits, and once they're ready to be integrated with the deployed version, submit a pull request on Github.
+3. From there, your mentor will review the PR.
+They may recommend some changes or revisions that should be made, and in that case you will need to make another commit or two before the PR is approved.
+4. Once the PR is approved, the mentor will merge your PR into the deployed version, and now your code will be integrated in the deployed version of PartyOwl.
+Congratulations!

+# What if I want to make changes to the Database.
+If you need to change the database schema you'll need to create a database migration, since the production project can not be edited directly.
+Currently we are only usisng manual migrations; meaning you'll need to write DDL statements manually into a migration file, however in future we hope to use a migration manager.
+Our git actions will automatically apply the diff when you merge the commit with a new migration.

+### Testing

+Run `npm run test` in the /publics directory to run the tests.